kackey0-1/ml_handson/2_gcp_ml_products.md

 ### Recommendation AI
 It's a ready-to-use service for all the requirements.
 Users don't need to create models, tune, train, all that is done by the service with users' data.
 Also delivery is automatically done, with high-quality recommendations via web, mobile, email.

+#### Features
 - Select your recommendation type
 - Select your objective
 - Set business rules

+#### Recommendation Types
+- Others you may like
+- Frequently Bought Together
+- Recommended for you
+- Recently Viewed
+  - This recommendation is useless for new products
+  - And this is actually not recommendation

 <img src="https://s3.amazonaws.com/media.whizlabs.com/learn/ml24.png">

+### AutoML
+#### AutoML Vision
+AutoML Vision lets you train models to classify your images with your own characteristics and labels.
+So you can tailor your work as you want.

+#### AutoML Vision Edge
+AutoML Vision Edge is for local devices.

+### Vision AI
+Vision AI uses pre-trained models trained by Google.
+This is powerfull, but less customizable for customized classifications.

+### Video AI
+Video AI manages videos, not images.
+It can extract metadata from any streaming video, get insights in a far shorter time, and let trigger events